Winter Carnival (Feb 10th and 11th 2017)

 Note: Dates and times are subject to change.
 Tours may be canceled at any time due to weather.

-Tickets are distributed in advance to groups of 10 at the entrance to the Baker stacks on Baker Main Street.
+Tickets are distributed in advance to groups of 10 at the entrance to the Baker stacks on Berry Main Street.

 Groups are sent up to the tower in 10-minute intervals.
 You will know the time your group will be called in advance to minimize waiting times.